scala-berlin-bb/scala-berlin-talk-proposals/README.md

 ## Proposals

 Proposals should include a title and a short description of the talk, as well as preferred date(s).
-See an example here.
+[See an example proposal](https://github.com/scala-berlin-bb/scala-berlin-talk-proposals/issues/1).

-We are a very technical user group so we don't entertain sales-pitches.
+No sales-pitches, please.
 Any<sup><b>1</b></sup> topic that is remotely related to Scala is very welcome.

 ## Voting